-When we lived in Connecticut in the 90’s, I’d walk and pray while holding my plastic Rosary before the four children arose.
+When we lived in Connecticut in the winter of the ’90s, I’d walk and pray while holding my brown plastic Rosary before the four children arose.
 I’d pour out my prayers as I hiked through the snow; each child receiving one decade of prayers leaving the last decade for my pleas to God.
-Thus that Rosary became my tangible prayer partner for a mother whose submariner husband was at sea 70%.
+The Rosary became my tangible prayer partner for a woman whose submariner husband was at sea 70%.

-Now as a confirmed Catholic in 2009, that Blessed Mother is my own, since our Lord Jesus gave us His mother on The Cross.
+As a confirmed Catholic in 2009, our Blessed Mother is my own now since our Lord Jesus gave us His mother on The Cross.
 John 19:26 explains, “When Jesus saw his mother, and the disciple whom he loved standing near, He said, ‘Woman, behold your son!’
 Then he said to the disciple, ‘Behold your mother!’
 And from that hour, the disciple took her to his home.”
 (RSVCE)

 By knowing my Blessed Mother, my prayers are placed into the hands of one who touched and kissed the face of God.
 Into Mary’s hands means you and I can place our immediate troubles into those praying hands that held and kissed the tiny hands of Jesus as he pulled at her garment for the warmth and sustenance of her milk and into whose grown hands would be thrust the nails of our sins.
-She gave Him her milk of life as He would, in turn, give us eternal life.
+She gave Him her milk of life as He would, in turn, give to her and to us, eternal life.

-Praise God that the Church Christ gave us, The One Holy Catholic and Apostolic Church honors His Blessed Mother as much as He does.
-And it is through that honor that you and I have such a prayer warrior.
+Praise God for The One Holy Catholic and Apostolic Church which honors His Blessed Mother as much as Jesus does.
+Through that honor, you and I have such a prayer warrior.